Kings Norton: Places of interest

 St Nicolas' Church dates from the 13th century, and the spire dates from the 15th century.
 In addition, the Green contains three later medieval buildings from the 15th century: the Old Grammar School, the Saracen's Head and number 10 The Green.

 In the summer of 2004, two of these ancient buildings, the Saracen's Head and the Old Grammar School, were the winners of the BBC's Restoration competition and were awarded over £3 million towards the cost of major refurbishment.
 In 2006, planning permission was granted for the restoration of these buildings, and work started.

 The Old Grammar School and Saracen's Head were reopened to the public in June 2008, and in December 2008 were renamed as Saint Nicolas Place.

 It is possible to visit "Saint Nicolas Place" to see the room where Queen Henrietta Maria is reputed to have stayed 1643.

 Kings Norton Park

 Kings Norton Park is an urban park in Kings Norton.
-It contains a small to medium-sized skateboarding park made from a mixture of polished concrete and steel equipment for use in Skateboarding, BMX Stunt Riding, and use by other extreme sports enthusiasts providing a mixed environment consisting of both flat urban terrain, as well as the more common ramps and railings.
+It contains a small to medium-sized skateboarding park made from a mixture of polished concrete and steel equipment for use in Skateboarding and BMX Stunt Riding, and use by other extreme sports enthusiasts providing a mixed environment consisting of both flat urban terrain, as well as the more common ramps and railings.

 Amongst some of the features available are a concrete half pipe with a deck at each end, a Funbox that includes a flat rail, stairs with a ledge on either side, a Vulcano which also has ledge, as well as a concrete spine with Coping.

-There's also two Roll-in's at either end of the skatepark, one with a long, shallow gradient side ramp at the street end.
+There are also two Roll-ins at either end of the skatepark, one with a long, shallow gradient side ramp at the street end.